Abizern/hblog/posts/2010-10-08-blackjack-and-the-python-dojo.markdown

 ---
 title: Blackjack and the Python Dojo
+description: A coding dojo is a safe place to deliberately practice and develop your coding skills
 tags: python

 ---

 "A coding dojo is a safe place to deliberately practice and develop your coding